I was born in upstate New York.

 I hope to have a chance to help you with your English.
 In the mean time, live your life with passion, purpose and courage!

-Colorado State University-Fort Collins - BS, Forestry Management
+Undergraduate Degree: Colorado State University-Fort Collins - Bachelor of Science, Forestry Management

 If a student has difficulty learning a skill or concept, what would you do?